 Wherever possible leaders/helpers should avoid lone working situations with children.
 However, St. Mary's Church recognises that some lone working situations may be unavoidable.
-In such situations speak with the Chair of the Committee who has responsibility for your group/activity.
+In such situations speak with the Chair of the Committee who has responsibility for your group/activity or the leader in charge.
 If leaders/helpers are to undertake a one-to-one session with a child they must make sure other leaders/helpers will be available in the building and, if possible, your Chair has been advised of this in advance.